rmsrosa/rode_convergence_euler/docs/src/theory/idea.md

 ```math
     F_s - F_\tau = \int_\tau^s \;\mathrm{d}F_\xi.
 ```
-This can be either in the sense of a Riemann-Stieltjes integral or of an Itô integral.
-The first sense fits the case of noises with bounded total variation, while the second one fits the case of an Itô noise.
+This can be either in the sense of a Riemann-Stieltjes integral and/or an integral with respect to a jump measure and/or a stochastic integral.
 In this way, we write the global error as an iterated integral:
 ```math
     \int_0^{t_j} \left( f(s, X_{\tau^N(s)}^N, Y_s) - f(\tau^N(s), X_{\tau^N(s)}^N, Y_{\tau^N(s)}) \right)\;\mathrm{d}s = \int_0^{t_j} \int_{\tau^N(s)}^s \;\mathrm{d}  F_\xi\;\mathrm{d}s.
 ```

 ## Third main idea: use Fubini to change the critical regularity to the large scale

-The third main idea is to use Fubini's Theorem to switch the order of integration, making the lower regularity (acting on the variable $\xi$) vary on the larger scale (on the interval $[0, t_j]$) instead of on the small scale of the time-step (on $[\tau^N(s), s]$).
+The third main idea is to use a stochastic Fubini Theorem to switch the order of integration, making the lower regularity (acting on the variable $\xi$) vary on the larger scale (on the interval $[0, t_j]$) instead of on the small scale of the time-step (on $[\tau^N(s), s]$).
 In this way, we obtain
 ```math
 \begin{align*}
     \int_0^{t_j} \left( f(s, X_{\tau^N(s)}^N, Y_s) - f(\tau^N(s), X_{\tau^N(s)}^N, Y_{\tau^N(s)}) \right)\;\mathrm{d}s & = \int_0^{t_j} \int_{\tau^N(s)}^s \;\mathrm{d}  F_\xi\;\mathrm{d}s \\